peritext/peritext/specification/sections/resources and contextualizations.md

 ## Accessing resource properties

 For a lot of cases, contextualization will need to specify what parts of the resource data should be used.
-This is done by calling the resource citeKey followed by javascript object-like access properties :
+This is done by calling the resource id followed by javascript object-like access properties :

 ```